Galphimia glauca [gal-FIM-ee-uh, GLOCK-uh] is a member of the Malpighia family and is commonly called Thryallis or Rain of Gold.

 How To Propagate Galphimia Glauca

-Thryallis is successfully propagated by sowing the seeds while they are still green.
+Thryallis glauca is a tropical shrub that can be successfully propagated by sowing the seeds while they are still green.

 In ideal conditions, the plant will self-sow.